 Now, select the “Generic USB Hub” and click on “Next”to install it.

 Use the SD Card Reader

 You can also connect the Canon camera’s SD card to the system using an SD card reader and transfer all your photos effortlessly.
-Many laptops and desktops have an SD card slot, in which you can insert a camera storage card and transfer your photos.
+Many laptops have an SD card slot, in which you can insert a camera storage card and transfer your photos.